 - Defective vehicle design

-Sometimes, more than one factor leads to an accident.
+Sometimes, more than one factor will lead to an accident.
 For example, in two U.S. train crashes in recent years, the train operators suffered from untreated sleep apnea, which can cause severe fatigue during waking hours.
 Transportation officials also found that neither train station employed appropriate automatic-braking safety systems to stop either train from going off the end of the tracks.

 - Safety and maintenance records – Companies should keep careful records showing whether they inspected and maintained their vehicles in line with applicable transportation regulations.
 Experts can review these records and identify whether a company knew or should have known of a defect yet failed to repair it.

 Our investigators know how to gather as much evidence as possible to prove each claim, and our attorneys know how to present the evidence to adverse parties and juries in the most persuasive and understandable manner.
-We have even held live demonstrations in our evidence warehouse for defendants, insurance company representatives, and jury members to witness in person.
+We have even held live demonstrations in a Los Angeles evidence warehouse for defendants, insurance company representatives, and jury members to witness in person.
 Knowing how to present technical evidence in the right manner often leads to successful settlements or jury verdicts for our clients.